kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :include-source:
    :align: center

-The plot shows a system of grid lines that correspond to non spatial axes. and it will be no surprise that the graticule is a rectangular system.
+The plot shows a system of grid lines that correspond to non spatial axes and it will be no surprise that the graticule is a rectangular system.
 The example follows the same recipe as the previous ones and it shows how one selects the required plot axes in a FITS file.